joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 Super!

-Another thing that is slightly different in Fish than Zsh is how we set Environment Variables.
+Another thing that is different in Fish than Zsh or Bash is how we set Environment Variables.
-Previously, we'd just export a variable to set it globally.
+With Zsh or Bash, we'd export a variable to set it globally.
-But with Fish, we have to do something a little more special.
+But in Fish, there is a different syntax that we will have to use.

 Below is an example of setting up the `FZF_DEFAULT_COMMAND` in both Zsh and Fish.
-It's a small difference, but a noticble one.
+It's a small difference, but a noticeable one.

 ```bash
 # Bash